Biology Department

 In-Person

-An introduction to cells, their structure and function, and the techniques used to study them.
+An introduction to cells, their structure and function, and some of the techniques used to study them.
 Provides a basic introduction to cells as the building blocks of all life.
+Basic skills that underpin success as an undergraduate student are also emphasized.
 Required for all students continuing in biology.
 Three credits and lab.

 Diversity of Life